keshavlearndevops/kube-saga/Kubeadm-setup-and-installation.md

 ---

-## Commomn commands for Master and Worker Node
+## Common commands for Master and Worker Node

 Run the below commands on both ***Master*** and ***Worker*** Node for intial setup of kubeadm